National Museum of Ireland – Archaeology

 All the big decisions are made at the Oireachtas (parliament).
 This Palladian mansion was built as a city residence for James...

 The award-winning cafe of this branch of the National Museum of Ireland serves excellent salads, sandwiches and hot dishes such chicken,...

 Kildare St · interesting places nearby

 National Library information

-Suitably sedate and elegant, the National Library was built from 1884 to 1890 by Sir Thomas Newenham Deane, at the same time and to a similar design as the National Museum.
+Suitably sedate and elegant, the National Library was built from 1884 to 1890 by Sir Thomas Newenham Deane, at the same time and to a similar design as the National Museum of Ireland – Archaeology.
 Its extensive collection has many valuable early manuscripts, first editions and maps.